 - What about my health care requirements?

 - And this lifestyle I could have?

 - The risks of retiring abroad

 - Other visas available to retire abroad

-The best places to retire in the world offer a combination of security, access to healthcare, low cost-of-living, and access to facilities for leisure.
+The best places to retire in the world offer a combination of security, quality healthcare, low cost-of-living, and access to facilities for leisure.

-Recent research has shown that on average most people are their least happy in their early fifties.
-Importantly, then they get rapidly happier after that.
-One of the reasons seems to be that impending retirement comes with some significant concerns, including:
+Recent research has shown that, on average, most people are their least happy in their early fifties before their happiness rapidly improves.
+One of the reasons for the “fifties slump” is that the future raises some significant concerns, including: